ZuBAb study | Accompanying research NRW Talent Scouting

 Objective

-Second, the focus is on investigating the effect of the programme.
+Secondly, the focus is on investigating the effect of the program.
 In the previous funding phases, this was determined at a high methodological level using an experimental research design.
-However, in the field experiment, not all aspects of the programme corresponded exactly to the real conditions of programme implementation.
-Therefore, the current funding phase aims to examine the effect of the programme under normal implementation conditions at the population level, i.e. for the entire state of North Rhine-Westphalia.
+However, in the field experiment, not all aspects of the program corresponded exactly to the real world conditions.
+Therefore, the current funding phase aims to examine the effect under real world conditions at the population level, i.e. for the entire state of North Rhine-Westphalia.

 Thirdly, the project will carry out further in-depth analyses of the longitudinal data already collected.
 This will focus on the most recent waves of the survey to examine the long-term impact of the programme and to explore selected aspects in greater depth.